Neosstr1/tkinter-examples-test-1/README.md

 This is a test project as you understand from the name.It doesn't mean anything in its current state.
 Even for me.

 If you want to contribute it, feel free.

+for a couple of week this repo wont get update